Azure/azure-docs-sdk-dotnet/api/overview/azure/cosmosdb.md

 ## Overview

 [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is a globally distributed, multi-model database service.
-It is designed such that you can elastically and independently scale throughput and storage across any number of geographical regions with a comprehensive SLA.
-With Azure Cosmos DB You can store and access document, key-value, wide-column, and graph databases by using APIs and programming models.
+It is designed to elastically and independently scale throughput and storage across any number of geographical regions with a comprehensive SLA.
+With Azure Cosmos DB, you can store and access document, key-value, wide-column, and graph databases by using APIs and programming models.

 [Get started with Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/create-sql-api-dotnet).